Brian Jones: Changes in band dynamics and estrangement from bandmates

 Jones was arrested for drug possession on 10 May 1967, shortly after the Redlands bust at Richards's Sussex home.
 Authorities found marijuana, cocaine, and methamphetamine in his flat.
 He confessed to marijuana use but said he did not use hard drugs.

+On June 16–18, 1967, Jones attended the Monterey International Pop Festival and introduced the Jimi Hendrix Experience.

-Hostility grew between Jones, Jagger, and Richards, alienating Jones further from the group.
+Hostility grew among Jones, Jagger, and Richards, further alienating Jones from the group.
 Although many noted that Jones could be friendly and outgoing, Wyman, Richards, and Watts have commented that he could also be cruel and difficult.
-By most accounts, Jones's attitude changed frequently; he was one minute caring and generous, the next making an effort to anger everyone.
+By most accounts, Jones' attitude changed frequently; he was one minute caring and generous, the next making an effort to anger everyone.
 As Wyman observed in Stone Alone: "There were at least two sides to Brian's personality.
 One Brian was introverted, shy, sensitive, [and] deep-thinking.
 The other was a preening peacock, gregarious, artistic, desperately needing assurance from his peers."
 Wyman added: "He pushed every friendship to the limit and way beyond."

-Charlie Watts recalled that Jones indulged in drinking and drug taking "but they weren't very good for him...he wasn't strong enough mentally or physically to take any of it.
+Charlie Watts recalled that Jones indulged in drinking and drug taking, "but they weren't very good for him...he wasn't strong enough mentally or physically to take any of it.
 Brian was one of those people who did everything to excess."
 Watts also remarked that Jones was sometimes not very pleasant and that he upset other people very easily.

-Jones's last substantial sessions with the Stones occurred in the spring and summer of 1968 when the Stones produced "Jumpin' Jack Flash" and the Beggars Banquet album.
-His final lead guitar part was on the song "No Expectations": he plays slide guitar to Richards's acoustic rhythm.
-He can be seen in the Jean-Luc Godard film One Plus One playing acoustic guitar and chatting and sharing cigarettes with Richards, although Jones is neglected in the music-making.
-The film chronicles the making of "Sympathy for the Devil".
+During the 1968 sessions for Beggars Banquet, producer Jimmy Miller later described Jones as "sort of in and out" and said that he could not be relied upon consistently in the studio.
+Miller nevertheless credited Jones with the slide guitar part on "No Expectations"; Mick Jagger later recalled the song as "the last time I remember Brian really being totally involved in something that was really worth doing".
+Jean-Luc Godard's film One Plus One, later released in another version as Sympathy for the Devil, documented the development of "Sympathy for the Devil" and shows Jones at the sessions, although later commentary has described him as increasingly marginal to the band's work at the time.

 Where once Jones played multiple instruments on many tracks, he played only minor roles on a few pieces during the latter stage of his time with the band.
 Jones's last formal appearance was in the December 1968 The Rolling Stones Rock and Roll Circus, a part-concert, part circus-act film organised by the band.
 It went unreleased for more than 25 years because Jagger was unhappy with the band's performance compared with others in the film, such as Jethro Tull, John Lennon, the Who, and Taj Mahal.
 Commentary included as bonus material indicated that almost everyone at the concert sensed that Jones's time with the Rolling Stones was nearing an end, and Roger Daltrey and Pete Townshend of the Who thought it would be his last live musical performance.